codyborn/projects/cards/README.md

 # Cards - Multiplayer Card Game

-A real-time multiplayer card game built with WebRTC and Node.js signaling server.
+A real-time multiplayer card game built with WebSocket and Heroku.

 ## Features